yodobrin/travis/README.md

 ![Bot Flow](https://user-images.githubusercontent.com/37622785/77684647-ed02f300-6fa2-11ea-8d19-579bd7de199a.png)

 #### Import travis
-Create your helath bot from the Azure Market Place. import tavis.json to have a quick start
+Create your health bot from the Azure Market Place. import tavis.json to have a quick start

 #### Deploy functions to Azure